 Biblical Names

-Biblical names are intended to indicate what a person stood for or what he or she may have accomplished.
+Biblical names are intended to indicate what a person stood for or what they may have accomplished.
 John the Baptist translates as ‘the Lord is gracious’, Mark 1.4.
-John is designated as being “filled with the holy spirit even from birth,” Luke 1.15, also translated as ‘great in the eyes of the Lord’, which is scripturally taken as a sign of grace relative to John (see Nazarite John).
+John is designated as “filled with the holy spirit even from birth,” Luke 1.15, also translated as ‘great in the eyes of the Lord’, which is scripturally taken as a sign of grace relative to John (see Nazarite John).

-Consecrated a Nazarite at birth, Samuel later faced encroaching challenges by the Philistines.
+Consecrated a Nazarite at birth, Samuel later faced encroaching challenges from the Philistines.
 ‘Heard of God’ is his namesake. “…in favor both with the Lord and with men” (Sam.
 2.26).

 Hannah’s poetic song of joy at the birth of Samuel: